luckyjazzbo/dynamodb-orm/README.md

 **Shortcuts for exists tables:**

- - include_context 'with original_resources'
+ - require 'with_original_resources'
- - include_context 'with transformation_steps'
+ - require 'with_transformation_steps'
- - include_context 'with transformed_resources'
+ - require 'with_transformed_resources'